Kanasia-Moore/Global-Superstore-Project-Coming-Soon/docs/qc_summary.md

 ---
 ### 12. Unmatched People Rows Check

-This qc was perfomed to identify the outlier of the join between the `orders` and `people` tables using region.
+This check helps identify the outlier of the join between the `orders` and `people` tables using region.

 **QC Findings:**
 - Region `Canada`